Film and Visual Studies

 - The remaining courses (including courses in other departments, or transferred from other schools) may be either at the 200 or 100 level.

 - One of the non-200 level courses may be taken as an independent study with a professor, but not before the second term of residence.
-Other independent studies courses will be permitted in exceptional circumstances, and with the concurrence of the professor that the work is essential to the student’s program and not offered elsewhere in the existing curriculum.
+Other independent studies courses will be permitted in exceptional circumstances, and with the confirmation of the professor that the work is essential to the student’s program and not offered in the existing curriculum.

 Advancement to Candidacy

 General examination.
-The written examination is designed to test students’ mastery of their scholarly fields as well as general knowledge of the history and aesthetics of moving images in relation to the visual and performing arts.
+The written examination is designed to test students’ mastery of their scholarly fields as well as general knowledge of the history, theory and aesthetics of moving images in relation to the visual and performing arts.
 The examination consists of three parts, one relating to history, one to theory and aesthetics, and one to a special topics field.

 Dissertation prospectus.
 After the successful completion of the general examinations, students are expected to constitute a dissertation committee and choose a topic for the dissertation.